-a) The interim reports 3 to 10 will be integrated in PSURs as appropriate. b) tentative; depending on the date of the PRAC recommendation.
+^{a)} The interim reports 3 to 10 will be integrated in PSURs as appropriate.
+Dates on above table for the reports refer to planned submission dates.

 5 Rationale and background

 Inclisiran is a double-stranded small interfering ribonucleic acid (siRNA) that inhibits the production of proprotein convertase subtilisin/kexin type 9 (PCSK9).
 Reduced intrahepatic PCSK9 decreases low-density lipoprotein cholesterol (LDL-C) receptor recycling and increases expression of the LDL-C receptor on the hepatocyte cell surface, thereby increasing LDL-C uptake and lowering LDL-C levels in the circulation (Dyrbus et al 2020, Fitzgerald et al 2017).